Longshot (Marvel Comics): Member of the X-Men

 After an unsuccessful rebellion, a once-again amnesiac Longshot is sent back to Earth by Mojo, where he joins the X-Men.
 With the X-Men, he battles the Juggernaut and the Marauders.
-Longshot dies with the rest of the X-Men while defeating the Adversary, but is then restored to life by Roma.
+Longshot dies with the rest of the X-Men while defeating the Adversary, but is resurrected by Roma soon afterward.
 Longshot and the X-Men fight the Reavers in Australia for the first time.
 He battles the Brood.
 With the X-Men, he rescues his captured teammates from the island nation of Genosha, which uses mutants as a slave caste.
 He soon becomes Dazzler's lover.
 However, he suffers a severe identity crisis, and eventually leaves the X-Men.

 Before long, Longshot is reunited with Dazzler, and is teleported with her to Mojoworld.
 For a short time, they live in Mojoworld, until they are captured by Mojo.
 They, with the X-Men and Mojo's temporary successor, "Mojo II: The Sequel", lead a revolt against Mojo.
 Longshot and Dazzler also learn that Dazzler is pregnant with their child, who was hinted to be Shatterstar, the member of X-Force.
 The pair also care for the X-Babies, a group of Mojo-manufactured child clones of the X-Men.
-One of the many X-Babies created is a young version of Longshot himself.
+One of the many X-Babies created is a young version of Longshot.
 Dazzler's pregnancy was initially suggested to have resulted in a miscarriage.
-The outcome of Dazzler's pregnancy was resolved many years later, in the storyline "The End of X-Factor".
-Dazzler returned to Earth separately from Longshot suffering from memory loss, believing that Longshot, the X-Babies and everyone in the rebellion had been killed by Mojo and his followers.
+The outcome of Dazzler's pregnancy was resolved many years later in the storyline "The End of X-Factor".
+Dazzler returned to Earth separately from Longshot suffering from memory loss, believing that Longshot, the X-Babies, and everyone in the rebellion had been killed by Mojo and his followers.

 Longshot: Fools

 After being "killed" by the Thingy and denied entrance into Heaven, Longshot realizes he has lost his innocence, the main source of his luck power.
-Ejected from Heaven and Mojoverse, Longshot finds himself stranded between Baum and Barrie, Kansas, pursued by the vengeful Thingy.
+Ejected from Heaven and the Mojoverse, Longshot is stranded between Baum and Barrie, Kansas, pursued by the vengeful Thingy.
 When a child who has befriended the broken hero is damaged by the monster, Longshot, helped by a group of mental patients, rediscovers his faith in himself and his own purity despite the suffering of his wife to restore her to health.
 In the end, the unlikely group sets out for the big city, searching for adventure, secure in their luck and their innocence.